bethanyconway/finance-analytics-portfolio/README.md

 # Bethany Conway – Finance & Analytics Portfolio

 Hi!
-I'm a Financial Planning & Analysis professional with a background spanning defense and Fortune 100 financial services.
+I'm a mid-career Financial Planning & Analysis professional with a MS in Data Analytics Engineering and professional experience spanning defense and Fortune 25 financial services.
 I use data, visualization, and automation to translate complex financials into clear insights.

 ### Featured Projects
 - **Forecast Automation (Python)** – Cleans and models expense data using pandas.